uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 # Hooking It All Up Together:
 ## A CDS Hooks Tutorial

-We learned about the standards (FHIR, SMART on FHIR, CDS Hooks) and tought about how they can foster innovation and improvement in the public health sphere.
-Now let's combine all of that fresh knowledge to create and test our own **Public Health CDS Service**
+We learned about the standards (FHIR, SMART on FHIR, CDS Hooks) and thought about how they can foster innovation and improvement in the public health sphere.
+Now let's combine all of that fresh knowledge to create and test our own **Public Health CDS Service**.

 ## Some Prereq's